-The Inca Trail is without doubt one of the most famous treks around the world.
+The Inca Trail is without a doubt one of the most famous treks around the world.
 The trails, laid by the Incas over 500 years ago, cross through some of the most beautiful and inspiring Andean sceneries, subtropical jungles, and ancient Inca ruins and tunnels.
 But, its beautiful and inspiring qualities are paralleled by its physical challenges.

 What trail to take